Creating hex-based colors in UIKit, AppKit and SwiftUI

 }

-This initializer cleans the string, then ensures that it only contains the correct characters.
-It then uses a Scanner to generate a UInt64 which it passes to the integer-based initializer that we created earlier.
+The initializer cleans the string, then ensures that it contains valid characters, then uses a Scanner to generate a UInt64 which it passes to the integer-based initializer from earlier.

 With this, we now have a set of initializers that apply to both NSColor and UIColor, which means that they can be used in both AppKit and UIKit.